 Tried and tested: Jovel Chan’s Top Restaurants in Ho Chi Minh City

-Say hello to my first annual guide of the top restaurants in Ho Chi Minh City!
+Say hello to my annual guide of the top restaurants in Ho Chi Minh City!

 This guide aims to spotlight the city’s vibrant and dynamic vibrant food and drink scene as well as highlight restaurants that consistently deliver top-notch flavours with a side of convivial ambience, tasteful interiors and great hospitality (of course).
 These are the places you’ll regularly see me happily spending my dong or showing off to my out-of-country friends, clients and family.